Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Proof Overview and Techniques

 \subsection{General ideas}

-The general idea is straightforward and focus on attacking one primary question: {\it how to demonstrate the low-rankness of a stationary point to the RSAA formulation, without the assumption of RSC or alike.} If this question is answered, then the desired results can be almost evident by some $\epsilon$-net-based analysis utilizing Lemma \ref{low rank epsilon net} (which is almost the same as Lemma 3.1 of \cite{Candes2011}.
+The general idea of our proof is straightforward and focuses on addressing the question: {\it how to show that an S$^3$ONC solution has low rank.} If this question is answered, then the desired results can be almost evident by analyzing the $\epsilon$-net for all the low-rank subspaces.
+Such an analysis is available in Lemma 3.1 of \cite{Candes2011} and is restated (with minor modifications) in Lemma \ref{low rank epsilon net} herein.

 To that end, we utilize a unique property of the MCP function, which ensure that the stationary points that satisfy the S$^3$ONC solutions $\mathbf X^{RSAA}$ must obey a thresholding rule: for all the singular values, they must be either 0 or greater than $a\lambda$.
 This means that for each nonzero singular value in the S$^3$ONC solution $\mathbf X^{RSAA}$, an additional penalty of value $\frac{a\lambda^2}{2}$ is added to the objective function of the RSAA, and, therefore, the total penalty incurred by the low-rankness-inducing regularization is $\sum_{j=1}^pP_\lambda(\sigma_j(\mathbf X^{RSAA}))={{\bf rk}(\mathbf X^{RSAA})}\cdot\frac{a\lambda^2}{2}$.
 Now, consider those stationary points whose suboptimality gaps (in minimizing the RSAA) are smaller than a user-specific quantity $\Gamma$, and therefore, $\mathcal F_{n,\lambda}(\mathbf X^{RSAA},\mathbf Z_1^n)=\mathcal F_{n}(\mathbf X^{RSAA},\mathbf Z_1^n)+{{\bf rk}(\mathbf X^{RSAA})}\cdot\frac{a\lambda^2}{2}\leq \mathcal F_{n,\lambda}(\mathbf X^{*},\mathbf Z_1^n)+\Gamma$.
 The rank of such $\mathbf X^{RSAA}$ rank must be bounded from above by a function of $\Gamma$.
-Such a function can be explicated via a peeling technique discussed by \citep{Nielsen2000}.
+Such a function can be explicated via a peeling technique discussed by \citep{Raskutti}.
 Some relative details are provided below.